-6.3 Future Research & Development Projects and Corresponding Budget

-Coaster has no R&D activity.
-However, the company always values the efficiency brought by technology application, especially the information management systems applied on supply chain and logistics.
+6.3 Future Research & Development Projects and Corresponding Budget efficiency brought by technology application, especially the information management systems applied on supply chain and logistics.
 The company will keep investing and developing ERP and decision support systems to maintain its leading position in the furniture industry.